skunkwerks/swirl/doc/content/overview.md

 The protocol itself is quite straightforwards:

-- peers locate each other initially via a separate [tracker] protocol they send
+- peers locate each other initially via a separate [tracker] protocol
-- handshake messages, selecting a common set of protocol options, including the
+- they send handshake messages, selecting a common set of protocol options, including the root hash of the content that the swarm is managing
-- root hash of the content that the swarm is managing subsequently they exchange
+- subsequently they exchange messages including:
-- messages including: chunks requested from other peers an updated list of
+    - chunks requested from other peers
-- chunks that other peers now have any new peers that have joined the scheme
+    - an updated list of chunks that other peers now have
-- performance information, including choke and unchoke messages once sufficient
+    - any new peers that have joined the scheme
-- chunks have been retrieved, the peer may disconnect, or remain connected to
+    - performance information, including choke and unchoke messages
-- help share the data within the swarm peers that repeatedly send invalid chunks
+- once sufficient chunks have been retrieved, the peer may disconnect, or remain connected to help share the data within the swarm
-- are eventually ignored either faulty or malicious, and are subsequently ignored
+- peers that repeatedly send invalid chunks are eventually ignored, whether faulty or malicious, and therefore become excluded from the swarm

 See the PPSPP draft, [section 2] for a longer introduction.